Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 - In the 29 games Dallas has played that were decided by one goal, it has a 10-6-13 record (good for 33 points).

-- Looking at the 14 times this season the Stars finished a game with only one goal, they have a 3-9-2 record, good for eight points.
+- The 14 times this season the Stars ended a game with just one goal, they went 3-9-2 (eight points).

 - Dallas has taken 17 points from the 17 games this season when it scored exactly two goals (5-5-7 record).